 It’s also important to explain why your chosen image resonates with you and to bring in important elements of your application strategy.
-Maybe the image of GrubHub founder Matt Maloney on the floor of the New York Stock Exchange resonates with you because it is one of your core values that you will share with your Booth classmates as a club president.
+Maybe the image of students celebrating diversity resonates with you because it is one of your core values that you will share with your Booth classmates as a club president.
 Or the image of a student walking by the modern art collection resonates with a core hobby that you want to share with your classmates.

 If you decide to write an essay response, you have enough space to tell a story that describes something new about yourself.
 If you decide to prepare a PowerPoint in response to this essay question, refine your story to its key elements.

 To keep a visual essay interesting and high-impact, consider how you will format.
 Can you use photos?
 Drawings?
 If you use words, keep them clear and focused.
 Take every point up a level, so you are communicating a vision rather than a thesis.